sharife/goldenthread-v2/site/content/tickets/_index.md

           Theater or register online for a virtual presentation.
-Showcasing the work of multi-generational MENA women artists who are making home away from home, the program will feature a poetry reading by award-winning Lebanese poet Zeina Hashem Beck, a dramatic reading by Palestinian actor and playwright Hend Ayoub from her one woman show Home?, a performance by Yemeni song writer and Oud artist Layle Omeran, an excerpt from the documentary film by Iranian filmmaker Sabereh Kashi Home Yet Far Away, and a sneak peek into the rehearsal studio of Palestinian dancer Leila Awadallah.
-Following the presentations, Executive Artistic Director Sahar Assaf will be joined by Afghan writer, speaker and consultant Humaira Ghilzai to facilitate a conversation between the participating artists and the audience.
-          Raeshma Razvi and Madeleine Rostami from the Shahrazad Squad will be engaging in-person audiences in the lobby at Brava with story-bites inspired by the 1001 Nights starting at 7:00pm.
+Showcasing the work of multi-generational MENA women artists who are making home away from home, the program will feature a poetry reading by award-winning Lebanese poet **Zeina Hashem Beck**, a dramatic reading by Palestinian actor and playwright **Hend Ayoub** from her one woman show *Home?*, a performance by Yemeni song writer and oud artist **Layle Omeran**, an excerpt from the documentary film by Iranian filmmaker **Sabereh Kashi** *Home Yet Far Away*, and a sneak peek into the rehearsal studio of Palestinian dancer **Leila Awadallah**.
+Following the presentations, Executive Artistic Director **Sahar Assaf** will be joined by Afghan writer, speaker and consultant **Humaira Ghilzai** to facilitate a conversation between the participating artists and the audience. **Raeshma Razvi** and **Madeleine Rostami** from the **Shahrazad Squad** will be engaging in-person audiences in the lobby at Brava with story-bites inspired by the 1001 Nights starting at 7:00pm.
         cta: Buy Now!
         link: https://goldenthread.secure.force.com/ticket/#/events/a0S3Z000007ZfF3UAK
         subtitle: ""